-I am a Bristol based HCPC registered Dramatherapist and graduated with an MA Drama and Movement Therapy (Sesame) from the Royal Central School of Speech and Drama.
+I am a Level 1 trained IFS therapist and HCPC registered Dramatherapist with an MA Drama and Movement Therapy (Sesame) from the Royal Central School of Speech and Drama.
 In addition I hold a joint honours undergraduate degree in Drama, Theatre Studies and Geography from University College Cork in Ireland.

-I offer individual and group drama and movement therapy sessions and have varied experiences to date including practice in the following areas:
+I offer individual IFS therapy & drama and movement therapy sessions and have varied experiences to date including practice in the following areas: